Information regarding your admission status will be sent via the email address you provided on your application.

 If you are applying to the PSEO program, do not complete the online application.
 Please visit our PSEO page for application information.

-If you are an International Student, do not complete the online application.
-Please visit our International Student page for application information.
+If you are an International Student, please visit our International Student page for application information.

 - Submit official high school transcript (or GED certificate)

 High school transcripts must be submitted confirming high school graduation.
 If you are currently attending high school, you must submit an official high school transcript following graduation.
 High school transcripts should be submitted to the Admissions Office.

 Once the application is completed and processed, you will receive an acceptance letter from Century College.

 After Acceptance to Century College